 In most instances, the answer is yes, a settlement can be negotiated.
 In fact, a level of negotiation is routinely required to reach an amicable settlement.
 It is important to understand that settlement negotiations can be an unpredictable and adversarial process since you want to obtain maximum compensation while the insurance company wants to limit its payout to the lowest possible number.

-These elements will typically come into play when negotiating a potential motorcycle accident settlement in your case.
+These elements typically come into play when negotiating a potential motorcycle accident settlement in your case.
 It is important to note that each case is unique, so each motorcycle accident settlement is based on those unique elements.
 As a result, no lawyer or law firm should ever guarantee that they will obtain a specific dollar amount when negotiating motorcycle injury settlements.